World Breaks Average Temperature Record For Early June: EU - UrduPoint

 Copernicus recently announced that global oceans were warmer last month than in any other May on record.

+The unit said that on June 8 and 9 this year, the global average daily temperature was about 0.4C warmer than previous records for the same days.

-The unit also said that at the beginning of June, global temperatures exceeded pre-industrial levels by more than 1.5C (34.7 degrees Fahrenheit), which is the most ambitious cap for global warming in the 2015 Paris Agreement.
+It also said that at the beginning of June, global temperatures exceeded pre-industrial levels by more than 1.5C, which is the most ambitious cap for global warming in the 2015 Paris Agreement.

 El Nino, meaning "Little Boy" in Spanish, is marked by warmer-than-average sea surface temperatures in the central and eastern Pacific Ocean near the equator.